Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What are three ways Scrum promotes self-management? (choose three)

 - [ ] By preventing Stakeholders from entering the development room.
-- [x] By removing titles for Developers members.
+- [x] By removing titles for the Developers.
 - [ ] By not allowing documentation.
 - [x] By being a lightweight framework.
 - [x] By the Developers deciding what work to do in a Sprint.